Comparison Of The Best Wireless Bose Speakers

 Apart from the Bluetooth and AUX input, you will also find two XLR inputs for instruments as well as their separate EQ controller which allows you to adjust the reverb, bass, and treble.
 It also has a built-in ToneMatch system that can help instruments and microphones produce better sound along with the EQ controller which also has an auto-setting available.

 By looking at the dimensions and weight in the product table at the top, you might be scared off as it is quite big when comparing to the others.
 This is why I feel like it may not be for everyone and why it’s primarily the best choice for musicians.
-However, it does have a comfortable handle on the top for carrying it and Bose has also made a sleek backpack for carrying it around if you’re planning on traveling with it (not included).
+However, it does have a comfortable handle on the top for carrying it and Bose has also made a for carrying it around if you’re planning on traveling with it (not included).

 You can either have it plugged in by using the AC input, or just use the rechargeable battery inside of it that gives you up to 11 hours of playtime.